dougmac3/KES_AEScriptsInfo/README.md

 1. Click on the `Encode Selection` button
 1. The code will be encoded and the source code will be commented out should you ever need to go back to it.

-*When you export to .jsxbin all comments will be removed so you don't need to remove it before exporting*
+*Make sure to leave the commented settings so you can update it later if necessary.
+When you export to .jsxbin all comments will be removed so you don't need to remove it before exporting*

 ![How to encode a selection](http://share.aescripts.com/0u281O1e3E3j/Screen%20Recording%202017-12-06%20at%2003.03%20PM.gif)